Here’s everything we know about the Colonial Pipeline cyberattack threatening US energy supplies

 What will be the impact on states and gasoline prices?

 Timing will be crucial in determining the full potential impact of the Colonial Pipeline closure on states and their access to gasoline and other fuel.
-The pipeline system spans more than 5,500 miles, transporting more than 100 million gallons a day.
+The pipeline system spans 5,500 miles, transporting more than 100 million gallons a day between Texas and New Jersey.

-If the company can restore portions of its pipeline by Wednesday, then the United States would likely experience little to no long-term impact of the ransomware attack.
+If the company can restore portions of its pipeline by Wednesday, then the US will likely experience little to no long-term impact of the ransomware attack.

-Experts have warned gas prices could rise if the outage extends multiple weeks, but this cyberattack might not have the full impact it could’ve due to the coronavirus pandemic.
+But gas stations across the Southeast have already reported running out of fuel amid the pipeline closure.

+As of Tuesday morning, 7.6 per cent of Virginia, 4.8 per cent of North Carolina, 3.3 per cent of Georgia, and 2.4 per cent of Florida gas stations were all out of fuel, according to data compiled by GasBuddy.

+Gas prices were also on the rise due to the anticipated shortage.
+The national average jumped six cents this week to $2.96, an average the country hasn’t witnessed since 2014.

+Panic buying has likely led to shortages at fuel stations and price hikes across the East Coast, given the US currently has a surplus of gasoline and oil supply due to the coronavirus pandemic.

-Demand for fuel was already low amid the pandemic, leaving storage facilities well stocked with excess supply.
+Demand for fuel was low amid the pandemic, leaving storage facilities well stocked with excess supply.
 In the coming months, though, travel restrictions will likely further relax, encouraging residents to resume holiday travel and driving.
-Another cyberattack in the coming months could have a larger impact on the gasoline industry.

-If the shutdown continues, southern states will be the first to experience higher gasoline prices, given the region relies most heavily on the pipeline system’s supply.
+If the pipeline shutdown happened months into the summer, the impact would’ve been far greater.

 “The existence of plentiful gasoline inventories does limit the impact of this attack for now, although the issue could become more pressing with each day that passes without a resolution,” said Joshua Mahony, senior market analyst at IG, in a note to clients.